Layr-Labs/eigenda/README.md

 ### In-Memory Backend

 An ephemeral memory store backend can be used for faster feedback testing when testing rollup integrations.
 To target this feature, use the CLI flags `--memstore.enabled`, `--memstore.expiration`.

+### Asynchronous Secondary Insertions
+An optional `--routing.concurrent-write-routines` flag can be provided to enable asynchronous processing for secondary writes - allowing for more efficient dispersals in the presence of a hefty secondary routing layer.
+This flag specifies the number of write routines spun-up with supported thread counts in range `[1, 100)`.

 ### Storage Fallback
 An optional storage fallback CLI flag `--routing.fallback-targets` can be leveraged to ensure resiliency when **reading**.
 When enabled, a blob is persisted to a fallback target after being successfully dispersed.
 Fallback targets use the keccak256 hash of the existing EigenDA commitment as their key, for succinctness.
 In the event that blobs cannot be read from EigenDA, they will then be retrieved in linear order from the provided fallback targets.